wei933703/ml-project-img-data-gen/README.md

 Use `runwayml/stable-diffusion-v1-5` to generate normal images.

-Images generated are saved in folder `./output_img/`.
+Images generated are saved in folder `./outputs/normal/` and `./outputs/modified/`.

 ### Parameters
 - num_inference_steps = 30
 - guidance_scale = 7.5
 - height, width = 512, 512
-- seed = 140122

 ## Evaluate scores of images